YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 .. parsed-literal::
    yottadbuser@melbourne:~/exDir$ source gtmenv
    yottadbuser@melbourne:~/exDir$ mumps -run %XCMD 'set x=$order(^a(""),-1) write x," ",^a(x)," ",^b(x)," ",^a(x)+^b(x),!'
-   %GTM-E-NULSUBSC, Null subscripts are not allowed for region: A
+   %YDB-E-NULSUBSC, Null subscripts are not allowed for region: A
-   %GTM-I-GVIS,            Global variable: ^a("") yottadbuser@melbourne:~/exDir$
+   %YDB-I-GVIS,            Global variable: ^a("") yottadbuser@melbourne:~/exDir$

 Then execute the exDir/replicating_start script and notice that Melbourne catches up.